theislab/greatpy/docs/README.md

 It is also possible to create several types of plots:

 -   Number of genetic associations per genomic region
--   Distance to the associated gene tss for each genomic region studied
+-   Distance to the associated gene TSS for each genomic region studied
--   Absolute distance to the associated gene tss for each genomic region studied
+-   Absolute distance to the associated gene TSS for each genomic region studied

 ```python
 fig, ax = plt.subplots(1, 3, figsize=(30, 8))